CCCH offers both online and face to face courses on the Family Partnership Model.

 Family Partnership Model Community of Practice

 The training team at the Centre for Community Child Health are offering an opportunity for practitioners who have completed the Family Partnership Model Foundation Course to join an FPM Community of Practice.
-Each session will focus on a particular topic and will provide participants an opportunity to gather with likeminded practitioners to discuss components of the Family Partnership Model and share practice experiences.
-There will be 6 x 90-minute online sessions offered during 2023.
-The topics of focus for most sessions will be identified from discussions and requests arising out of previous sessions.
+Each sessions topic will be negotiated with the participants based on the groups FPM experiences, challenges and questions.
+This will provide participants an opportunity to gather with likeminded practitioners to discuss components of the Family Partnership Model and share practice experiences.

 Explore our Community of Practice learning opportunities